Get insider access

 5.9 Mixed Usage

-Okay for mixed usage.
-These small earbuds have a passable sound quality for critical listeners, but they lack sub-bass which won’t be ideal for bass-heavy genres.
-They are decent sports headphones thanks to their small build and ear-hook design, but these in-ear monitors weren’t really designed for this use.
+The Sennheiser IE 40 PRO are okay for mixed usage.
+These small earbuds have a passable sound quality for critical listeners but lack sub-bass, which won't be ideal for bass-heavy genres.
+They are decent sports headphones thanks to their small build and ear-hook design, but these in-ear monitors weren't really designed for this use.
 They can be used at the office since they block a decent amount of work environment noises.
-However, they won’t be the best for watching TV or gaming since their cable is very short and they don’t have a microphone for online games.
+However, they won't be the best for watching TV or gaming since their cable is very short, and they don't have a microphone for online games.
 On the upside, their wired connection will be good for watching video content without a delay.

 Pros